MechanicalRabbit/DataKnots.jl/doc/src/start.md

 DataKnots is currently usable for contributors who wish to help grow the ecosystem.
 However, it is not yet expected to be usable for general audiences.
 In particular, with the v0.1 release, there are no data source adapters.
-DataKnots currently lacks important operators, such as `Sort`, among others.
+Further, DataKnots currently lacks important operators, such as `Sort`, among others.
 Many of these obvious deficiencies have previously been implemented in prototype form.
 Subsequent releases will add features incrementally.

 ## Installation